Scientific Name: Xenodermus javanicus

 Habitat and Distribution: Southeast Asia; inhabiting swamps, marshes and rice paddies

-The downside to keeping Dragon snakes is that they are not yet established in captivity, thus all available specimens are currently wild caught imports.
+Dragon Snakes are not yet established in captivity, thus all available specimens are currently wild caught imports.
 If you are interested in keeping this species, it is highly recommended that you have at least some experience establishing wild caught imports.
 While a small handful of people have been successful in keeping Dragon snakes, due to their current status in captivity, this species is best suited for advanced keepers until established captive bred specimens are more readily available.

 Dragons snakes require consistently high humidity at all times and often spend a majority of their time underground.
-In order to satisfy their semi-fossorial (burrowing) nature and maintain humidity levels of 90%+, I prefer to use organic peat moss for substrate.
+In order to satisfy their semi-fossorial (burrowing) nature and maintain humidity levels of 90%+, I prefer to use an organic potting soil and vermiculite blend for substrate.
 It is crucial that you are not using a substrate that you must constantly modify by adding water to maintain humidity levels, as minimal interaction with this species is best to avoid additional stress.
-When using the peat moss, I will add two cups of water upon initial placement and then only mist once every week or two for a few seconds each time.
-Keep in mind that this particular substrate does mold a bit faster than other substrates, so be sure to maintain a sanitary environment and replace as necessary.
+I add two cups of water upon initially placing my substrate and then only mist once every week or two for a few seconds each time.
+Dragon Snakes are more vulnerable to skin diseases, thus it is important to keep the environment as sanitary as possible.
 Adding a drainage layer to allow for a more even distribution of moisture through the substrate is highly recommended to help maintain humidity.

 Dragon snakes do not require external heat and should ideally be kept in a temperature-controlled room between 75-77°F. High temperatures are detrimental to this species, so do not overheat them!
 If your house is kept cool and you are unable to maintain a room temperature within this threshold, you can mount a 60W CHE (ceramic heat emitter) ABOVE the enclosure to meet their heating requirements.
 You will have to calibrate the temperatures by adjusting the height from the CHE to the enclosure, starting from the farthest distance and gradually moving closer as necessary.
 Always use a thermostat with any and all heat sources.

 One of the biggest concerns that comes with all wild caught snakes is the potential parasite load they often bring.
-I treat all wild caught snakes for internal parasites within a week upon arrival, and I immediately treat external parasites if they are present, as well.
 External parasites are easy to detect and relatively simple to treat, and there are various online resources on how to treat them – but the same cannot be said for internal parasites.
 Many inexperienced keepers that acquire a wild caught import believe the best course of action is to rush them to their veterinarian for an in-depth examination.
-Unfortunately, the stress they are put through as a result of the veterinary visit is often a major cause for decline and eventually death.
+Unfortunately, the stress they are put through as a result of the veterinary visit is often a major cause for decline and eventually death .
 When keeping wild caught snakes, it is crucial to avoid stressing them as much as possible, and this includes being poked, prodded and excessively handled by a vet.
 This is where experience comes into play.
 Knowing how to examine and identify potential issues with your snake and how to treat them without rushing them to the vet is extremely helpful in assuring the survival of such sensitive animals.
-In order to do so, I highly suggest establishing a good relationship with your herp veterinarian.
+In order to do so, I highly suggest establishing a good relationship with your herp veterinarian .
 I am able to treat all snakes for parasites at home because my veterinarian prescribes the medication via Telemedicine, allowing me to receive the necessary medication for my wild caught imports without having to put them through the stress of a long drive and physical examination.

 Treatment for internal parasites includes an oral administration of Metronidazole (0.04mg/g) given once within the first week of arrival and then once more 2 weeks after the first dose.
+This medication is also effective against many strains of bacteria, and will also treat certain illnesses such as a respiratory infection.
 Since Metronidazole is typically prescribed in a 250mg tablet, it must first be dissolved in water to be administered to your snake.
 Your veterinarian can help you find the correct ratio in which you will dissolve the medication in, which will depend on the weight of your snake and dosage information provided above.
 For reference, dissolving one 250mg tablet of Metronidazole in 10ml of water would be administered at 0.04ml for a 25g Dragon snake.

 I also treat each group of tadpoles and fish for parasites a week prior to feeding them off.
 You can use Metronidazole for treating your feeders.
 I add 12 grams of Metronidazole per every 5 cups of water they are in.
 After crushing the tablet, use a high precision scale that measures in milligrams to measure out the correct ratio.
 Please reach out to your veterinarian if you are unsure on how to calculate the proper ratio.

 I also recommend keeping them in a dark or dimly lit room.
-I allow a small amount of natural light to peek indirectly through a window.
+I allow a small amount of natural light to peek indirectly through a window to provide a natural daylight cycle.
 Absolutely no artificial light sources; this is a semi-fossorial nocturnal species, and light should only be provided through natural means to help them regulate.

 In summary, Dragon snakes are a fascinating species to keep for those who are capable of doing so.
 While they are best suited for advanced keepers due to their current status in captivity, I hope the information provided in this guide will help the small community of those who keep them in assuring they thrive in their care.
 With the persistent efforts of dedicated keepers, perhaps we will see more captive bred hatchlings in the future.